Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Numerical Simulation

 \section{Numerical Simulation}

+In this section, we first describe the construction of the finite volume scheme that was used to perform the moment model simulations.
+This includes a description of the geometry and the boundary conditions.

-In this section, we first show that the HASWME overcome the stability problems of the ASWME by considering a dam break situation.
+Next, we show that the HASWME overcome the stability problems of the ASWME by considering a cylindrical dam break situation.
 Then, we demonstrate that the ASWME and the HASWME yield accurate results by considering a test case with smooth initial conditions.
-Moreover, we observe that, in general, the error reduces with respect to increasing order \(N\) throughout all models.
+Moreover, we observe that, in this test case, the error reduces with respect to increasing order \(N\) throughout all models.
 The simulations are performed using the axisymmetric systems with full velocity expanded up to order \(N=4\).
-Simulations with axisymmetric moment models with radial velocity expanded are left to future work.
+Simulations with axisymmetric moment models with different orders are left to future work.

 Numerical simulations were performed with the ASWME and the HASWME.
-An important feature of the cylindrical SWME that has to be dealt with are the forcing terms, because they contain a factor \(1/r\).
-This causes a singularity for \(r \to 0\).
-There are two ways to overcome this problem: The first option is to multiply the reference equations \eqref{refsystemcylindrical1}-\eqref{refsystemcylindrical3} with \(r\) and then proceed in the same way as before.
-The second option is to exclude the singularity \(r\to 0\) from the domain.
-In this paper, we opted for the second approach and we performed numerical simulations on a mesh with \(r\)-domain \([1,10]\).

-We note that the runtime of the HASWME is smaller than the runtime of the ASWME, as the number of non linear terms is reduced because of the hyperbolic modification of the system matrix.
+An important feature of the cylindrical coordinate system that has to be dealt with is the \(\frac{1}{r}\) factor in some of the terms, leading to a position-dependent flux function, see Equation \eqref{systemFormCylindrical3}, for example.